 4) shall include an Accept header field containing the application/pidf+xml MIME type.

-Upon receiving a SIP NOTIFY request according to 3GPP TS 24.229 [4], IETF RFC 3856 [51], and IETF RFC 6665 [26], if SIP NOTIFY request contains an application/pidf+xml MIME body indicating per-user functional alias information constructed according to clause 9A.3.1, then the MCPTT client shall determine the status of the MCPTT user for each functional alias in the MIME body.
+Upon receiving a SIP NOTIFY request according to 3GPP TS 24.229 [4], IETF RFC 3856 [51], and IETF RFC 6665 [26], if SIP NOTIFY request contains an application/pidf+xml MIME body indicating per-user functional alias information constructed according to clause 9A.3.1, then the MCPTT client shall determine the status of each functional alias for the MCPTT user in the MIME body.
 If the <p-id-fa> child element of the <presence> root element of the application/pidf+xml MIME body of the SIP NOTIFY request is included, the <p-id-fa> element value indicates the SIP PUBLISH request which triggered sending of the SIP NOTIFY request.

 If the MCPTT client detected a functional alias activation or deactivation, it shall perform the procedure specified in clause 9.2.1.7.